-The government of Venereal concerns is entrusted to Hagith, and the person possessing his character is adorned with all beauty.
-He converts copper into gold in a the character of hagith, moment and gold instantaneously into copper; he also gives faithful serving spirits.
+The government of Venereal concerns is entrusted to HAGITH, and the person possessing his character is adorned with all beauty.
+He converts copper into gold in a moment and gold instantaneously into copper; he also gives faithful serving spirits.

 OPHIEL is the ruler of those things which are attributed to Mercury; he gives familiar spirits, teaches all arts, and enables the possessor of his character to change quicksilver immediately into the Philosopher's Stone.